 Asset retirement obligations ("ARO") for the Lost Creek Project are equal to the present value of all estimated future costs required to remediate any environmental disturbances that exist as of the end of the period, using discount rates ranging from 0.1% to 3.2%.
 Included in this liability are the costs of closure, reclamation, demolition and stabilization of the mine, processing plant, infrastructure, groundwater restoration and ongoing post-closure environmental monitoring and maintenance costs.
-At December 31, 2017, the total undiscounted amount of the future cash needs was estimated to be \$15.6 million.
+At December 31, 2018, the total undiscounted amount of the future cash needs was estimated to be \$18.4 million.
 The schedule of payments required to settle the ARO liability extends through 2033.
+The liability increased approximately \$2.5 million based on the estimated remediation work to be completed at Lost Creek, as approved by the Wyoming Department of Environmental Quality in 2018, including the initial development completed on MU2 and the addition of NRC-required remediation costs resulting from regulatory changes to Guide 12.

 Asset retirement obligations for the Pathfinder properties are equal to the present value of all estimated future costs required to remediate any environmental disturbances that exist as of the end of the period, using discount rates of 2.16% to 3.0%.
 Included in this liability are the costs of closure, reclamation, demolition and stabilization of the mines, processing plants, infrastructure, groundwater restoration, waste dumps and ongoing post-closure environmental monitoring and maintenance costs.
-At December 31, 2017, the total undiscounted amount of the future cash needs was estimated to be \$11.4 million.
+At December 31, 2018, the total undiscounted amount of the future cash needs was estimated to be \$12.0 million.
 The schedule of payments required to settle the ARO liability extends through 2033.

 The undiscounted future cash needs are based on information provided to the State of Wyoming in conjunction with annual reclamation bonding renewals.
 Increases in the estimated future cash needs are normally based on increased disturbances projected for the upcoming year.
-In 2017, there was a small increase in the estimated liability on the Lost Creek Project.

-The restricted cash as discussed in note 6 is related to surety bonds and letters of credit which provide security to the related governmental agencies on these obligations.
+The restricted cash as discussed in note 6 is related to surety bonds which provide security to the related governmental agencies on these obligations.

-For the period ended December 31, 2017 Year ended December 31, 2016
+For the period ended December 31, 2018 Year ended December 31, 2017

 \$ \$

-Beginning of period 26,061 26,061
+Beginning of period 27,036 26,061

-Change in estimated liability 448 (534)
+Change in estimated liability 2,840 448

-Accretion expense 527 534
+Accretion expense 508 527

+-

-End of period 27,036 26,061
+End of period 30,384 27,036